Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 - Your character’s upbringing and background
 - Your character’s training, calling, and specialisation
-- Your character’s most memorable or peculiar quirk or character trait
+- Your character’s most memorable or peculiar quirk, character trait, or trouble

 Distinctions always have the Hinder SFX by default (See Special Effects).
 Your distinctions should be worded so that they have a potential downside or means of getting in your way, as well as helping you out.
 A good distinction covers both!